 Standard Chartered Unlimited Cashback Card – This card used to be the American Express True Cashback Card’s closest competitor and also offers 1.5% cashback with no cap or minimum spending.
 They have a current sign-up bonus of $100 cashback for new-to-StanChart card members, which is actually more attractive than Amex’s introductory 3% rebate.

 UOB One Card – This card gives a quarterly rebate of up to 5% on everything, but you will have to meet their complicated minimum spending requirements.
-You need to spend exactly $500/$1,000/$2,000 each month + make 5 transactions each month, for all 3 months in a quarter.
+You need to spend exactly $500/$1,000/$2,000 each month with a minimum of 5 transactions each month, for all 3 months in a quarter.
 You won’t get anything more than $300 in a quarter, no matter how much you spend, so it’s not for those expecting uneven expenditures.

 OCBC Cashflo Credit Card – Get 0.5% cashback when you spend less than $1,000 in a month, and 1% cashback when you spend over $1,000.
-Cashback rates aren’t as attractive as Amex True Cashback’s, so the only reason you’d want to sign up for this is if you want to take advantage of their 3- and 6-month instalment plans (for purchases below and above $1,000 respectively).
+Cashback rates aren’t as attractive as Amex True Cashback’s, so the only reason you’d want to sign up for this is if you want to take advantage of their 3- or 6-month 0% interest instalment payment plans (for purchases below and above $1,000 respectively).

 Let’s be honest, the Amex True Cashback Card doesn’t quite have the “wow” factor of certain other credit cards.
 But it’s a solid one to have handy for any spending that doesn’t quite fit in your regular credit cards.